djdefi/hockey_bet/README.md

 # hockey_bet

-Tracking a set of teams on a pages site as they advance towards the NHL Finals
+Tracking a set of teams on a pages site as they advance towards the NHL Finals.